Avaeichhorn11/JunctureExperiment0/README.md

 <param ve-entity eid="Q36600"> <!-- The Hague -->

 # BABY ELEPHANTS
-Did you know that a [baby elephants](https://upload.wikimedia.org/wikipedia/commons/d/da/African_bush_elephant%2C_Loxodonta_africana_at_Punda_Maria%2C_Kruger_National_Park%2C_South_Africa._Includes_lots_of_baby_elephant._%2820786182251%29.jpg) can weight up to 260 pounds.
+Did you know that a _baby elephants_(https://upload.wikimedia.org/wikipedia/commons/d/da/African_bush_elephant%2C_Loxodonta_africana_at_Punda_Maria%2C_Kruger_National_Park%2C_South_Africa._Includes_lots_of_baby_elephant._%2820786182251%29.jpg) can weight up to 260 pounds.
 Also, almost all baby elephants are born during the night.
 This is probably due to the fact that they are less likely to be found by predators.

 # ADULT ELEPHANTS

-## Image
+## Fun Facts

 _Girl with a Pearl Earring_ (Dutch: Meisje met de parel) is an oil painting by Dutch Golden Age painter Johannes Vermeer, dated c.
 1665.
 Going by various names over the centuries, it became known by its present title towards the end of the